Ka-I-Chan/Ka-I-Chan.github.io/index.md

 <a href="https://air.tsinghua.edu.cn/en/info/1046/1477.htm" target="_blank">Prof. Jiangtao Gong</a>.
 Previously, I graduated magna cum laude from Tsinghua University with a B.S. in Psychology.

-My research interests lie at the intersection of Human-Computer Interaction (HCI), health and wellbeing, accessibility and aging.
+My research interests lie at the intersection of Human-Computer Interaction (HCI), health and well-being, accessibility and aging.
 I am passionate about understanding the practices, behaviors and needs of vulnerable and marginalized populations.
-My goal is to design, develop, and deploy AI/ML systems, applications, and interventions that empower these groups, enhancing health equity and overall wellbeing.
+My goal is to design, develop, and deploy AI/ML systems, applications, and interventions that empower these groups, enhancing health equity and overall well-being.

 In my daily life, I enjoy various sports and have a passion on music.
 I used to play the piano and guitar and was a percussion member of the Tsinghua University Symphonic Band.
 Currently, I am self-teaching the ukulele :)